-4.3 Message Option Specification
+3.3 Message Option Specification

-4.3.1 Datalink Identifier Option
+3.3.1 Datalink Identifier Option

-This option identifies a datalink.
+This option identifies a datalink (and the associated Airborne Radio CIRI endpoint) in the scope of the aircraft.
 It must be present once in every CIRI message.
 Any CIRI message without Datalink Identifier option, or with an unexpected ID value should be ignored.